Rajat Parr has just launched his and Jordan Mackay's new book: The Sommelier's Atlas of Taste. It is an atlas without maps but with tons of soil.

 ”Oh, I have no idea, it's a very competitive field out there.
 I can't wait to see what happens!”

 The ASI contest of the Best Sommelier of the World is held in Antwerp, Belgium, 10-15 March 2019.
-The current Best Sommelier is Arvid Rosengren who won in 2016.
+(Editor's note: Marc Almert of Germany won)

 Find The Sommelier's Atlas of Taste in your local bookshop or online.